sciZer0/7/v/README.md

 Probably, one Satoshi is much like one NFT — much like one NFT of a unique art collection.

-Along this "NFT" way, there may be successful "51%" attacks.

 *By the way, you might re-read this chapter every time when the Bitcoin price goes up or down.*